X16Community/x16-user-guide/README.md

-The type in example at the beginning of each chapter is such a common feature that the entire page can be produced using a predefined LaTeX command called `\outputtypein`.
+The type in example at the beginning of each chapter is such a common feature that the entire page can be produced using a predefined LaTeX command called `\chaptertypein`.
 Here is an example of how this is used in the introductory
 chapter:

 ```
-\outputtypein{
+\chaptertypein{
 	\keybackgroundcolor{gray}
 	\keytextcolor{black}
 	1 PRINT "X16" \widekey{return}\\\\